raspberrypilearning/cat-meme-generator/en/step_6.md

 ## Display the text

-So far, all of the code you have written is HTML code, which tells the page what it should **look like**.
+So far, all of the code you have written is HTML and CSS code, which tells the page what it should **look like**.
 Now we're going to add some JavaScript code to tell the page **what to do**.

 When someone types text into the text box, we want their text to display inside the `<div id="meme_text">` that we just created.